-IBM incorporates retail hardening in all three phases of production: design, manufacturing and testing.
-In e ach case, POS system units and peripherals from IBM meet extremely high standards - and as detailed in this paper, those standards often exceed accepted PC industry requirements.
+The IBM concept of retail hardening represents more than three decades of experience accumulated by our teams, working side-by-side with all kinds of retailers in a wide range of store environments.
+Today, IBM incorporates the principles of retail hardening in all three phases of production: design, manufacturing, and testing.
+In each case, our POS system units and peripherals meet extremely high standards.
+As detailed in this paper, these standards often exceed accepted PC industry requirements.

-IBM is not the only company, however, that claims to offer "retail hardened" solutions.
-This information brief is designed to give retailers a more detailed explanation of the design principles, manufacturing practices and testing methodologies that support the IBM concept of retail hardening.
-Essentially, this concept represents more than 30 years of knowledge and experience IBM has accumulated working with retailers all over the world, in every size store and every segment of this vast, diverse industry.
+IBM is not the only company, however, that claims to offer retailhardened solutions.
+This white paper provides a detailed explanation of the design values, manufacturing practices and testing methodologies that support the IBM concept of retail hardening.
+We believe products that have not passed this battery of tests should not be referred to as 'retail-hardened'.